$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Experiments and Results

-\textbf{Low batch size setting.} In Eq \ref{eq:l_pm}, the prototype of each class, via pseudo-labels of each test batch, can be affected by the batch size, with a lower size indicating the absence of a few classes.
+\textbf{Low batch size setting.} In Eq \ref{eq:l_pm}, the prototype of each class can be affected by the batch size, with a lower size indicating the absence of a few classes.
 In Figure \ref{fig:batch_ablation}, we illustrate the mean accuracies on the benchmark datasets.
 As seen, \framework\ still outperforms or performs comparably to TPT and VTE in low batch size settings.
-Since TTA happens at the batch-level of a specific domain, the prototypes are computed with the available pseudo-labels, aiding in the continual learning of the feature space as new batches come by.
+Since TTA happens at the batch-level of a specific domain, the prototypes are computed with the available pseudo-labels, aiding in the continual learning of the feature space as new batches come.

-\textbf{Effect of different prompt templates.} In Table \ref{tab:prompt_ablation}, we show results with ``relevant" prompt templates to show the independence of such prompt selection, at test-time.
-As seen, the performance gain over zero-shot ViT-B/32 is fairly large for all the prompt templates.
-Though TPT fine-tunes a pre-trained prompt on each image, and VTE uses an ensemble of prompts, our method is agnostic to the prompt template being used, making it favorable for real-time usage.
+\textbf{Extension to larger backbones.} We use ViT-L/14 and report the results in Table \ref{tab:backbones}. \textit{The key advantage lies in the projection matching loss ($\mathcal{L}_{pm}$) which updates the text encoder to produce more image-aware text features—an aspect missing in other state-of-the-art TTA baselines.}

+\textbf{Computational efficiency.} Due to an additional text encoder update, $\framework$ updates $\sim0.044$\% of all CLIP parameters, with a ViT-B/16 backbone, as opposed to $\sim0.026$\% in other TTA baselines.
+Though the increase is marginal, this leads to superior performances as adaptation of the text encoder produces input-aware CLIP text features, aligning better with the image features.
+On an NVIDIA RTX A5000 GPU, it takes 0.2s/batch on ImageNet-C with a batch size of 64, compared to 2.34s for WATT \cite{osowiechi2024watt}.
+Also, WATT adapts per template (for several iterations), making it expensive every time. $\framework$ achieves faster on-the-fly adaptation rates and is favorable for real-time deployment.